Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 >
 > Make a directory called `2n-bif` and copy the input files and job script into used in the previous exercise into it.
 >
-> Often we need to run simulations on a larger quantity of resources than that provided by a single node.  **indicate how done for SLURM/PBS**
+> Often we need to run simulations on a larger quantity of resources than that provided by a single node.
+For HemeLB, this change does not require
-> Modify this copied submission script, editing it in such a way to include multiple nodes.
+> any modification to the source code to achieve.
+Here we can easily request more nodes for our study by changing the resources requested in the
+> job submission scripts **indicate the line to change SLURM/PBS**
+> When changing the resources requested, ensure that you also modify the execution line to use the desired resources.
+In SLURM, this can be automated
+> with the $SLURM_NTASKS shortcut.
+>
+> Modify this your submission script and investigate the effect of changing requested resources.
 >
 {: .challenge}